RobotecAI/rai/README.md

 ### 3. Run example

-This example mocks the interaction with [rai-agriculture-demo](https://github.com/RobotecAI/rai-agriculture-demo) by using static images and skipping ros2 communication.
+This example mocks the interaction with [rai-agriculture-demo](https://github.com/RobotecAI/rai-agriculture-demo) by using static images and skipping ROS 2 communication.
 The full integration is planned in future releases.

 ```bash
 python examples/agri_example.py